datopian/flowershow/site/content/blog/2023-02-16-nextjs-tutorial.md

 > [!NOTE]
 > If you want to learn more about other available configuration options, see https://flowershow.app/docs/config.

+You can now run `npm run dev`.
+At this point Contentlayer will grab all your markdown files, convert them to JSON files and put them into `.contentlayer` folder.
+The output JSON files will be structured according to the document schemas defined in `contentlayer.config.ts`.
+All the files by default will be of `Page` type (apart from files you put inside `content/blog` folder, which we'll talk about later).
+Flowershow template then imports there files and transforms them into your website's pages.

 ### Adding blog/news/tutorials pages

-By default, all files inside `content/blog` will be treated as blog posts.
+By default, all files inside `content/blog` will be parsed as blog posts, which you can then import in any of your markdown pages to create a blog home page, that lists all your blog posts.
+We'll show you how to do this in sections below.
+If you're interested how it works, you can look up `Blog` document type in `contentlayer.config.ts` file to see how it differs from the default `Page` document type.

 Let's create a post now!

-We can add a blogpost `my-blog-post.md` in our `content/blog` folder so your file structure will look like:
+We'll name it `my-blog-post.md` and put it in the `content/blog` folder, so your file structure will look like this:

 ```shell
 my-flowershow-app